etwodev/ramchi/README.md

 * Submit a Pull Request describing your improvements
 * Open issues for discussion before implementing breaking changes

-See the [GitHub repository](https://github.com/etwodev/ramchi) for more details.

----

 ## Example Advanced Usage

-Here's an example of grouping multiple routers and adding middleware:
+Here's an example of grouping multiple routers and adding middleware.
+Of course, in reality, you would put your routes in a separate package for brevity:

 ```go
 package main